jackwaddington/jWorld/README.md

-## This is a world, there are many like it - but this is my world.
+## This is a world, there are many like it - but this is my jWorld,

 <img src="https://upload.wikimedia.org/wikipedia/en/f/f1/EWorld_Main_Screen.png" align="center">

-The purpose is to create a world where computers are talking to each other - recording, sharing and expressing data.
+The purpose is to create a world where computers (CITIjENS) are talking to each other - recording, sharing and expressing data.
 As the community develops, I expect we might have to rebuild infrastructure to meet modern needs.

 I take some influence from Apple [eWorld](https://en.wikipedia.org/wiki/EWorld) that was my first introduction to the internet.

-I must acknoweldge that I am a victim to Raspbery Pis marketing department - I find them very cute and collectable.
-I will put my collection to work!

---

-## BASIC INFRASTRUCTURE
+# INFRASTRUCTURE

 In a world, we need services.
 Here we have electricity and network.
-Other services we need are administrative - like the postal service, registers of births, marriages and deaths.......
+Other services we need are administrative - like the postal service, registers of births, marriages and deaths, CCTV - these run on our CITIjENS

-### ELECTRICITY
+## ELECTRICITY

 Electricity is provided from mains power with USB power leads.
+Electricity seems to be a natural resource - we don't understand exactly where it comes from, but it is provided every part of this world.

-### NETWORK
+## NETWORK

+A critical part of jWorld is the network.
+This allows all nodes to speak to each other, but is carful not to let everyone speak to the outside world.
+Even more important is that the outside world cannot speak to residents of jWorld, unless they asked to be spoken to.
+[NAT](https://en.wikipedia.org/wiki/Network_address_translation)

 The Network is handed by a [Raspbery Pi 4 1gb](https://www.raspberrypi.com/products/raspberry-pi-4-model-b/specifications/)  running [OpenBSD](https://www.openbsd.org/).
 It can be connected to an external network and provides wired connectivity for other devices through a USB ethernet internface and WiFi for the wireless devices through on board WiFi.

-Find out more about the network configuration [here](https://github.com/jackwaddington/eWorld/blob/main/OpenBSD_router_notes).
+Find out more about how the network is set up [here](https://github.com/jackwaddington/eWorld/blob/main/OpenBSD_router_notes).

-### INFRASTRUCTURE
+## CITIjENS
-On the network we have:
+On out network we have:

 diagram with yEd !!!